Life insurance for new parents

 But when the policy term finishes, the cover will stop.
 That means it won’t pay out if your death happens after the term has ended.
 Also, usually there’s no cash-in value at any time during the term of the policy and if you stop paying, the cover will stop.

-This can work out cheaper than a level-term policy because the value of the policy decreases over time.
-So, if it’s cashed-in near the start of the policy, the pay-out will be much larger than if it’s cashed-in towards the end of the policy term.
+This could work out cheaper than a level-term policy because the value of the policy decreases over time.
+So, after a claim near the start of the policy, the pay-out will be much larger than after a claim towards the end of the policy term.

 Top tip